- Religion and Philosophy»

 Over the years I've had to adjust my quiet time to fit my family's schedules.
 Not being a morning person, it's often been difficult for me to get up early enough to read my Bible and pray before everyone gets out of bed and starts needing my attention.
 The shower has become one of my favorite places to spend quality time with Christ.
 There have been times in my life that have seen my devotion time robbed and others that have allowed it to be rich and full.

 I'm hoping these readings will give busy mothers an opportunity to spend a few extra moments with Christ at least once a week as well as have something extra to reflect on throughout the week.
-Stop back here often or fill out this form to get these readings weekly (or almost weekly) by e-mail.

 Learn from History